f18 Logo

 KAZAKHSTAN: Five more Sunni Muslim "missionaries" imprisoned

-Five Sunni Muslims in Almaty Region - arrested by the KNB secret police in July 2016 – were imprisoned in late December for up to 3 years for alleged membership of the banned Tabligh Jamaat missionary movement.
+Five Sunni Muslims in Almaty Region - arrested by the NSC secret police in July 2016 – were imprisoned in late December for up to 3 years for alleged membership of the banned Tabligh Jamaat missionary movement.
 47 Muslims have been sentenced since December 2014.

 KAZAKHSTAN: New controls on religious travel and literature